 - Stromal tumors grow in the connective tissue that holds the ovary together and produce hormones.
 They are the least common of the three main types.
 Stromal tumors occur more commonly in older women.
 They are often found at an early stage because they usually cause vaginal bleeding.

 At Southcoast Health, we provide an abundance of resources to patients before, during and after an ovarian cancer diagnosis.
-To learn more, contact Southcoast Centers for Cancer Care or find a doctor near you.
+To learn more, contact the Southcoast Health Cancer Center or find a doctor near you.

 Ovarian Cancer Risk Factors

 A woman can develop ovarian cancer without having a risk factor.
 However, factors known to increase risk of ovarian cancer include:

 - Age — most ovarian cancers develop after menopause

 - Caucasian race

 - Estrogen hormone replacement therapy for 5 to 10 years or longer